HugoTianX/SAM-CP/README.md

 # SAM-CP
-Semantically Improved Adversarial Attack Based on Masked Language Model via Context Preservation
+This repository contains the implementation for paper *Semantically Improved Adversarial Attack Based on Masked Language Model via Context Preservation*